aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 the cluster fails.

 :::warning
-If a node fails before a snapshot is taken, the system is unable to recover the data on that node.
-In such cases, you might need to delete the affected index, as recovery is not possible without a backup.
-Consider this risk carefully when setting the replication factor to 0.
+If a node fails before a snapshot is taken, the system cannot recover the data.
+In this case, Aiven for OpenSearch will automatically recreate the missing index to restore operations.
+However, the recreated index will be empty.
+Consider this risk when setting the replication factor to 0.

 :::